cicyfan/cs-gy-6613-spring-2020/content/docs/lectures/rnn/_index.md

 ## Sequences

 Data streams are everywhere in various applications.
 For example, weather station sensor data arrive in streams indexed by time,  in financial trading data - one can think of many others.
-We are interested to fit sequenced data with a model and in order to do so we need a hypothesis set that we can draw from that is rich enough for the task at hand.
+We are interested to fit sequenced data with a model and in order to do so we need a hypothesis set that we can draw from, that is rich enough for the task at hand.

 _Dynamical systems_ are such rich models.
 In the following we use $t$ as the index variable and the notation $s_{1:\tau}$ means the sequence from 1 to $\tau$, without this implying any time semantics for the index $t$.
 In a dynamical system,  its _recurrent_ state evolution can be represented as: